 Captain James Cook FRSRN (7 November 1728– 14 February 1779) was a British explorer, navigator, cartographer, and captain in the Royal Navy.
 Cook made detailed maps of Newfound land prior to making three voyages to the Pacific Ocean, during which he achieved the first recorded European contact with the eastern coastline of Australia and the Hawaiian Islands, and the first recorded circumnavigation of New Zealand.

 Tata salt was being sold at Rs 2.0 per kilo.
 And the conventional wisdom said that you should price your product below market leader.

-The product was priced 50 % higher that market leader Tata Salt to create a quality perception.
+The product was priced 50 % higher than market leader Tata Salt to create a quality perception.

 We wanted to send a message that Captain Cook Salt was a superior product in quality, hence it is priced higher.

-Tata Salt had no clear cut positioning at that time.
-It was being sold as “Tata Iodised Salt” and since there was no competition in the organised sector, it had virtual monopoly.
+Tata Salt had no clear-cut positioning at that time.
+It was being sold as “Tata Iodised Salt” and since there was no competition in the organized sector, it had a virtual monopoly.

 We positioned our salt as “FREE FLOW SALT” and conveyed this message through television, press and retail promotion.

 Advertising & Promotional Strategy: